JoeriHermans/emacs/README.md

 # javascript-emacs
-GNU Emacs configuration for JavaScript development.
+GNU Emacs configuration.

+Based on the Emacs configuration of Przemek Hardyn.

 ## Features